-This course, an introduction to fundamental principles of computer communications, provides an overview of the design and implementation of computer communication networks by looking at different network architectures and design principles as well as the procedures and rules involved in the communication process and, most importantly, the software that controls computers communication.
+This course introduces fundamental principles of computer communications and provides an overview of the design and implementation of computer communication networks by looking at different network architectures and design principles, along with procedures and rules involved in the communication process as well as the software that controls computers communication.
 The course also examines different communication technologies and protocols suites such as TCP/IP.
 Prerequisite: CS 101.